 “We’ll do all the work.”

-If you have been a victim of this kind of scheme, you can report your experience to the Governor's Office of Consumer Protection.
+If you have been a victim of this kind of scheme, you can report your experience to the Georgia Department of Law's Consumer Protection Unit.

 You can also file a complaint with the Federal Trade Commission, which collects such information to use in pursuing companies operating from other states.